Day 01: Flight into Paro from Delhi/Calcutta or Bangkok. Birding along the Pa Chhu.

 Today we must leave very early in order to see the Himalayas as dawn breaks over Dochu La Pass (3,116m).
 This is an awe-inspiring sight; the road is festooned with prayer flags and 108 chortens, celebrating the safe return of the fourth king from a threatened invasion.
 At the pass we will have breakfast and you can spend time looking at the Bhutanese Himalayas from this advantage point.

 In Bhutan’s high elevation and the mixed evergreen and broad-leafed forests, there is an incredible wide range of birds, mammals, and flowering plants.
-Here it is possible to see species such as: Fire-tailed Myzornis; Mrs. Gould’s and Green-tailed sunbirds; Lemon-rumped Warbler; Fire-breasted Flowerpecker and Green Shrike Babbler around the beautiful blossoms of the rhododendron bushes; Olive-backed Pipit; Gold-billed Magpie; Plain-backed Thrush and the Hill Partridge and as we descend from the pass we may encounter: Mountain Hawk Eagle; Eurasian Treecreeper; Golden Bush-Robin; and the rare Ward’s Trogon.
+Here it is possible to see species such as: Fire-tailed Myzornis; Mrs. Gould’s and Green-tailed sunbirds; Lemon-rumped Warbler; Fire-breasted Flowerpecker and Green Shrike Babbler around the beautiful blossoms of the rhododendron bushes; Olive-backed Pipit; Yellow-billed Blue Magpie and Himalayan Forest Thrush and as we descend from the pass we may encounter: Mountain Hawk Eagle; Eurasian Treecreeper; Golden Bush-Robin; and the rare Ward’s Trogon.

 Soon it will be time to continue down through the sub-tropical forests around Punakha where there are cactus, poinsettia and banana plants, then down to the green terraced fields of Punakha.